Garphill Games: History and founding

 Garphill Games was founded by Shem Phillips, who initially viewed game design as a hobby.
-The first game published under Garphill was "Linwood" in 2009, a simple roll-and-move exploration game.
-Phillips transitioned to full-time game design in 2017, largely enabled by Kickstarter becoming available in New Zealand, which allowed him to reach a broader audience.
-Phillips' games are often thematically rich and combine historical themes with various game mechanics.
+The first game published under Garphill was Linwood in 2009, a simple roll-and-move exploration game.
+Phillips transitioned to full-time game design in 2017, largely enabled by Kickstarter becoming available in New Zealand.
+Beginning with Shipwrights of the North Sea in 2014, Garphill Games started using Kickstarter to raise funds for their games, allowing them to transition from producing games locally to distributing them internationally.

+Initially Philips independently designed, published, and marketed Garphill's games, but later expanded the team in various departments, including working with Sam Macdonald as a co-designer.
+Macdonald, based in Lower Hutt, joined Garphill around the West Kingdom series and transitioned to full-time game design by 2020.

 The company name, Garphill, is a combination of Phillips' father's name, Gary Phillips and the company logo is a robin after his mother's middle name.

-Games and success
+Publication history

 Garphill Games has gained recognition for several of its titles, especially the North Sea and West Kingdom trilogies.
-"Raiders of the North Sea" was nominated for the Spiel des Jahres Kennerspiel (Connoisseur's Game of the Year) award, one of the major accolades in the board gaming world.
-This recognition helped establish the company's credibility within the international market.
+Raiders of the North Sea was nominated for the Spiel des Jahres Kennerspielaward.

 The West Kingdom Trilogy, designed in collaboration with Sam Macdonald, has been one of Garphill's most notable projects.
-The three titles—"Architects of the West Kingdom", "Paladins of the West Kingdom", and "Viscounts of the West Kingdom"—received significant support through Kickstarter campaigns, with "Viscounts" raising over $1.3 million NZD from nearly 8,000 backers in 2020.
+The three titles—Architects of the West Kingdom, Paladins of the West Kingdom, and Viscounts of the West Kingdom—received significant support through Kickstarter campaigns, with Viscounts raising over $1.3 million NZD from nearly 8,000 backers in 2020.
 The trilogy has been published in multiple languages, expanding its international reach.

-In 2022, the company began work on the South Tigris series, which continues Garphill's focus on historical themes with intricate mechanics.
-The first two titles, "Wayfarers of the South Tigris" and "Scholars of the South Tigris", involve exploration, dice placement, and translation of ancient scrolls, respectively, drawing inspiration from the Abbasid Caliphate and the House of Wisdom.
+In 2022, the company began work on the South Tigris series.
+The first two titles, Wayfarers of the South Tigris and Scholars of the South Tigris, involve exploration, dice placement, and translation of ancient scrolls, respectively, drawing inspiration from the Abbasid Caliphate and the House of Wisdom.

-Crowdfunding and business model

-Kickstarter has played a key role in Garphill Games' growth.
-Phillips initially used the platform to raise funds, allowing him to transition from producing games locally to distributing them internationally.
-The company's first major hit through Kickstarter was "Shipwrights of the North Sea", which highlighted board gaming's commercial potential for Phillips.

-Phillips has a hands-on approach, designing, publishing, and marketing the games largely on his own.
-In recent years, he has expanded his team, notably working with Sam Macdonald as a co-designer.
-Macdonald, based in Lower Hutt, joined Garphill around the West Kingdom series and transitioned to full-time game design by 2020.